 I am so passionate about dentistry, it’s hard to know where to start!
 As a compassionate person who has a strong belief in helping others, dentistry seemed like a natural fit for me.
-It certainly didn’t hurt to have great role models—my father my grandfather, and my sister Dr. Darlene.
+It certainly didn’t hurt to have great role models—mygrandfather, my father, and my sister, Dr. Darlene.

 Every day, I feel a great deal of satisfaction in knowing that I've been able to help my patients take control of their oral health.
 My profession allows me to be a teacher, a personal coach, and an artist all in one.
 I am able to help, prevent, and create something, as well as making someone feel comfortable in the dental setting.
 I can break down barriers and build personal relationships—what’s better than that?